-The first few months of parent go by so quickly, and before you know it you can see those little legs getting eager to move.
+The first few months of babyhood go by so quickly, and before you know it you can see those little legs getting eager to move.

 Watching your baby grow and reach new milestones in their lives is incredibly heartwarming.
 But when babies learn how to crawl it can be a bit exhausting, as they'll start exploring the room and you'll have to move almost everything onto the top shelves now.